toadlyBroodle/asst-file-renamer/README.md

 # File Renaming Assistant
-An OpenAI Assistant (API) for renaming files based on their contents.
+An OpenAI Assistant (API) for renaming files base on their contents, using Python, Bash, and Linux CLI.

-## Notes
-Currently, assistants support uploading at most 20 files at a time.
-If this limitation is not lifted soon, we will devise a workaround.
-[Assistants support](https://platform.openai.com/docs/assistants/tools/supported-files) retrieval of these [file types](supported-file-types.csv), hopefully all common types are added soon.

 Renamed files are saved to new *renamed/* subdirectory in target directory, with originals left as is.

-Disclaimer: This assistant currently requires uploading files to OpenAI's servers, to analyze content.
+Disclaimer: This assistant does not upload files directly to OpenAI, but rather parses files locally to extract summary of contexts.
+This text summary is then necessarily sent to OpenAI API for analysis to generate new file names.
 Use with discretion and at your own risk.

 ## Initial setup
 1. install dependencies